jauntsdn/rsocket-jvm/README.md

 RSocket is low latency/high throughput L5 network protocol intended for high-performance services communication.
 It is transport agnostic, and runs on top of any reliable byte stream transport.

-### CompletableFuture; GRPC StreamObserver; smallrye-mutiny, rxjava, project-reactor
+### CompletableFuture; virtual threads; GRPC StreamObserver; smallrye-mutiny, rxjava, project-reactor

 **Multiple vendor libraries**.
 [Shared protocol core](https://jauntsdn.com/post/rsocket-jvm/) with minimal dependencies (`netty-buffer` only) streamlined development process for each vendor library & reduced maintenance cost of multiple libraries to feasible level.

 Project supports 3 kinds of APIs:
-* request-response with RSocket-futures (JDK only CompletableFuture);
+* request-response with RSocket-futures (JDK CompletableFuture) or virtual threads;
 * traditional streaming with RSocket-GRPC (GRPC-stubs StreamObserver);
 * flavors of reactive with RSocket-mutiny (smallrye-mutiny), RSocket-rxjava (rxjava3), and RSocket-reactor (project-reactor).